MileHacker Logo

 Crime & General Safety

 Vicenza is generally a safe city for tourists.
-Petty crime, like pickpocketing, might happen in busy tourist spots, on public transport, or around train stations.
-Be alert.
+Petty crime, like pickpocketing, can occur in crowded tourist areas, on public transport, or around train stations.
+Remain aware of your surroundings.

 Natural Disaster Risks